mighdoll/thimbleberry/doc/Utilities.md

   - `span.end()` - end the set

-  _Span timing is unreliable as of this writing on MacOS, so I recommend using the above timestampWrites() API for now to time each pass.
+- I recommend using the timestampWrites() API for now.
-  Use `withTimestampGroup()` to coalesce the timing of multiple passes._
+  Span timing is unreliable on MacOS (though that may be fixed prior to general release of WebGPU).

 For grouping timestamp records (e.g. to capture timing of multiple shaders in a frame), use: